-Most of the time, your symptoms will be due to a common cold or seasonal flu.
+Most of the time, your symptoms will be due to a common cold.
 Usually these illnesses can be managed at home.
-In case of pain and fever, you can use Paracetamol.
 Occasionally you might experience breakthrough asthma symptoms.
 In these cases, follow the instructions on your written Asthma Action Plan and use your reliever to treat your symptoms.

-Check the following table to compare symptoms of COVID, flu and common cold:
+Check the following table to compare symptoms of COVID, flu and common cold here.

 Up-to-date information about COVID-19 and asthma in Australia can be found here.
 General COVID-19 information can be accessed via the Australian Government Health website.

 If you would like to speak with an Asthma Educator, contact 1800 ASTHMA (1800 278 462) or book a call back via our website.

 AirPhysio is a partner of Asthma Australia.
 AirPhysio has not been involved in the development of this article.